 Have you ever heard of biketramping?
 Most likely not.
 It’s a word that came up in my head on my recent trip.
 It describes my new way of traveling: I’m using my bike to reach a backcountry hut as close as possible.
 At some stage it may happen that I leave my bike and panniers behind and change to a backpack and hiking boots to tramp the rest of the way.
 I discovered the possibility of biketramping when I rode the Nevis Road in February 2017, a remote backcountry road in Otago.
 By chance I found an historic hut next to the road where I spent the night.
 It was my first time in a backcountry hut in New Zealand.
 After that amazing experience I asked myself where else can I go with my bike (or by feet) and stay in a hut.
 Other biketramps I have done so far: Packhorse Hut, Black Hill Hut, Benmore Hut, Tarn Hut.

 But I was strolling, enjoying the views, playing with my camera (which I haven’t used for one and a half year) and headwind came up.
-By the time I reached the junction to Roundhill Skifield I realized that I still had to climb onto 1200 m for the start of the track and I was just on 700 m altitude.
+By the time I reached the junction to Roundhill Skifield I realized that I still had to climb onto 1200 m for the start of the track and I was only on 700 m altitude.
 I decided to leave my bike behind right away, because the road got worse and I would be faster by walking.
 I hide my bike in a ditch, changed my shoes and took my backpack with sleeping bag and food for one night.
-I call it the transformation, from a biker I turn into a hiker.
+From a biker I turned into a hiker.
 The ski season at Roundhill was over, there was no traffic on the road.
 I enjoyed walking the quiet and breathtaking scenery.
 It was so convenient leaving the bike behind and being able to walk with less luggage.
 After a 2 h hike on the road I reached the sign where the track to Camp Stream Hut starts.
 It was 6 o’clock and another 2 h to the hut.
 The track was going over a ridge and then descending down to a valley where I followed a river.
-I saw my first wallaby in NZ, they are no native animals and considered as pest.
+I saw my first wallaby in NZ (they are no native animals and it is considered as pest).
 While the sun was going down I was trying to find my way along the river, the markers got rare and the track was overgrown with tussock.
 Darkness sets in and I haven’t reached the hut, but accordingly to the map I was very close.
 It was after 8 pm when I was standing in the dark with my head torch on and looking around but couldn’t find the hut by the river.
 I looked again on my map and realized the contour lines were showing that the hut was not on the same level as the river and when I walked up the hills I finally found the hut on higher ground.
 What a day, 4 h of bus ride, 3 h of cycling and 4 h of hiking and almost got lost.
-The hut had 6 bunks and was from 1898, I was alone and light up a fire.
-There was plenty of firewood stacked up even there are no trees around for miles, it must have been dropped by helicopter.
+The hut had 6 bunks and was from 1898.
+I was alone and light up a fire, surprisingly there was plenty of firewood stacked up even there are no trees around for miles, it must have been dropped by helicopter or fourwheel drive.

 PS: I have to admit this week was remarkable, it felt so long and exciting, time was literally slowing down.
 Looking forward to do more biketramping.